Queensgate brings back old benches after complaints about new seats

 Queensgate is bringing back old benches after complaints about new seats in the centre.

-Benches which were previously situated in Queensgate were being brought back last night in addition to the new seating which had been installed as part of an £8 million upgrade of the centre.
+Benches which were previously situated in Queensgate were being brought back last night after complaints about the new seating which had been installed as part of an £8 million upgrade of the centre.

-The new chairs, which will remain in place, are colourful, small and have little or no back rests, prompting complaints that they were unusable for people with poor mobility.
+The new chairs are colourful, small and have little or no back rests, prompting complaints that they were unusable for people with poor mobility.

 Queensgate is now planning to look again at the shopping centre’s seating in the new year.